European-Conference/euroconf.eu/content/terms/index.md

 The website and its entire contents, features and functionality (including but not limited to all information, software, text, displays, images, video and audio, and the design, selection and arrangement thereof), are owned by European Conference Website, its licensors or other providers of such material and are protected by United States and international copyright, trademark, patent, trade secret and other intellectual property or proprietary rights laws.
 The material may not be copied, modified, reproduced, downloaded or distributed in any way, in whole or in part, without the express prior written permission of European Conference Website, unless and except as is expressly provided in these Terms & Conditions.
 Any unauthorized use of the material is prohibited.

-Agreement to Arbitrate
+**Agreement to Arbitrate**

-This section applies to any dispute EXCEPT IT DOESN’T INCLUDE A DISPUTE RELATING TO CLAIMS FOR INJUNCTIVE OR EQUITABLE RELIEF REGARDING THE ENFORCEMENT OR VALIDITY OF YOUR OR European Conference Website."’s" INTELLECTUAL PROPERTY RIGHTS.
+This section applies to any dispute EXCEPT IT DOESN’T INCLUDE A DISPUTE RELATING TO CLAIMS FOR INJUNCTIVE OR EQUITABLE RELIEF REGARDING THE ENFORCEMENT OR VALIDITY OF YOUR OR European Conference Website’s INTELLECTUAL PROPERTY RIGHTS.
 The term “dispute” means any dispute, action, or other controversy between you and European Conference Website concerning the Services or this agreement, whether in contract, warranty, tort, statute, regulation, ordinance, or any other legal or equitable basis.
 “Dispute” will be given the broadest possible meaning allowable under law.

-Notice of Dispute
+**Notice of Dispute**

 In the event of a dispute, you or European Conference Website must give the other a Notice of Dispute, which is a written statement that sets forth the name, address, and contact information of the party giving it, the facts giving rise to the dispute, and the relief requested.
 You must send any Notice of Dispute via email to: contact@euroconf.eu.
 European Conference Website will send any Notice of Dispute to you by mail to your address if we have it, or otherwise to your email address.
 You and European Conference Website will attempt to resolve any dispute through informal negotiation within sixty (60) days from the date the Notice of Dispute is sent.
 After sixty (60) days, you or European Conference Website may commence arbitration.

-Binding Arbitration
+**Binding Arbitration**

 If you and European Conference Website don’t resolve any dispute by informal negotiation, any other effort to resolve the dispute will be conducted exclusively by binding arbitration as described in this section.
 You are giving up the right to litigate (or participate in as a party or class member) all disputes in court before a judge or jury.
 The dispute shall be settled by binding arbitration in accordance with the commercial arbitration rules of the American Arbitration Association.
 Either party may seek any interim or preliminary injunctive relief from any court of competent jurisdiction, as necessary to protect the party’s rights or property pending the completion of arbitration.
 Any and all legal, accounting, and other costs, fees, and expenses incurred by the prevailing party shall be borne by the non-prevailing party.

-Submissions and Privacy
+**Submissions and Privacy**

 In the event that you submit or post any ideas, creative suggestions, designs, photographs, information, advertisements, data or proposals, including ideas for new or improved products, services, features, technologies or promotions, you expressly agree that such submissions will automatically be treated as non-confidential and non-proprietary and will become the sole property of European Conference Website without any compensation or credit to you whatsoever.
 European Conference Website and its affiliates shall have no obligations with respect to such submissions or posts and may use the ideas contained in such submissions or posts for any purposes in any medium in perpetuity, including, but not limited to, developing, manufacturing, and marketing products and services using such ideas.

-Promotions
+**Promotions**

 European Conference Website may, from time to time, include contests, promotions, sweepstakes, or other activities (“Promotions”) that require you to submit material or information concerning yourself.
 Please note that all Promotions may be governed by separate rules that may contain certain eligibility requirements, such as restrictions as to age and geographic location.
 You are responsible to read all Promotions rules to determine whether or not you are eligible to participate.
 If you enter any Promotion, you agree to abide by and to comply with all Promotions Rules.

 Additional terms and conditions may apply to purchases of goods or services on or through the Services, which terms and conditions are made a part of this Agreement by this reference.

-Typographical Errors
+**Typographical Errors**

 In the event a product and/or service is listed at an incorrect price or with incorrect information due to typographical error, we shall have the right to refuse or cancel any orders placed for the product and/or service listed at the incorrect price.
 We shall have the right to refuse or cancel any such order whether or not the order has been confirmed and your credit card charged.
 If your credit card has already been charged for the purchase and your order is canceled, we shall immediately issue a credit to your credit card account or other payment account in the amount of the charge.

-Miscellaneous
+**Miscellaneous**

 If for any reason a court of competent jurisdiction finds any provision or portion of these Terms & Conditions to be unenforceable, the remainder of these Terms & Conditions will continue in full force and effect.
 Any waiver of any provision of these Terms & Conditions will be effective only if in writing and signed by an authorized representative of European Conference Website.
 European Conference Website will be entitled to injunctive or other equitable relief (without the obligations of posting any bond or surety) in the event of any breach or anticipatory breach by you.
 European Conference Website operates and controls the European Conference Website Service from its offices in United States.
 The Service is not intended for distribution to or use by any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation.
 Accordingly, those persons who choose to access the European Conference Website Service from other locations do so on their own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.
 These Terms & Conditions (which include and incorporate the European Conference Website Privacy Policy) contains the entire understanding, and supersedes all prior understandings, between you and European Conference Website concerning its subject matter, and cannot be changed or modified by you.
 The section headings used in this Agreement are for convenience only and will not be given any legal import.

-Disclaimer
+**Disclaimer**

 European Conference Website is not responsible for any content, code or any other imprecision.